-What really makes this recipe so special is how easy it is.
+What makes this recipe so special is how easy it is.
 It’s a matter of mixing a few ingredients together and layering them up.
-That’s really all!
+That’s all!

-No need to bake the ladyfingers that are traditionally used, waiting for layers to cool, or even waiting hours for your cheesecake to chill.
+No need to bake the ladyfingers that are traditionally used, wait for layers to cool, or even wait hours for your cheesecake to chill.

-These individual keto cheesecakes are ready to eat after chilling in the refrigerator in as little as 15 minutes!
+These individual keto cheesecakes are ready to eat after chilling in the refrigerator for as little as 15 minutes!
 You read that right!
-You can have cheesecakes in 15 minutes!
+You can have cheesecake in 15 minutes!

-The mascarpone-esque cheesecake layer is a combination of cream cheese, sour cream, sugar substitute, vanilla, cold heavy cream, and a little more rum.
+The mascarpone-esque cheesecake layer combines cream cheese, sour cream, sugar substitute, vanilla, cold heavy cream, and a little more rum.

 I have several options when it comes to which sweetener you can use in this sugar-free recipe.
 No denying I am partial to Lakanto Monk Fruit.

-Lakanto Monk Fruit is my favorite since the texture and flavor are what I have found to be the closest to real sugar and because the flavor fools your taste buds like nothing else I’ve found in the market.
+Lakanto Monk Fruit is my favorite because the texture and flavor are the closest to real sugar I’ve found, and the flavor fools your taste buds like nothing else on the market.

 What You’ll Need